-You can find additional information about our investment advisory services on the SEC’s website and on our website.
+You can find additional information about our brokerage services and Regulation Best Interest on the SEC’s website and on our website.
 You can request up to date information and a copy of our relationship summary by contacting us at (800) 477-7853.
-If you have any questions or concerns you may contact the CEO, Rob Villaflor at (800) 477-7853 or email@example.com
+If you have any questions or concerns you may contact the CEO, Rob Villaflor at (800) 477-7853 or firstname.lastname@example.org

 Conversation Starters.
 Who is my primary contact person?
 Is he or she a representative of an investment adviser or a broker-dealer?
 Who can I talk to if I have concerns about how this person is treating me?